adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: SPAs are full of pitfalls.
 There are many reasons why.
 ---

-Many people think Single Page Applications (SPAs) provide a better user experience.
+Many people think single page applications (SPAs) provide a better user experience.
 On the contrary, not only do they cause problems for users, but they are significantly harder to design and build.
 Before getting into the issues, let's first clarify what an SPA is.

 ## What exactly is an SPA?